AleksandrMikoshi/Other/HAProxy/Readme.md

 - **Whitelist** — generated using MaxMind GeoIP.
 - **Blacklist** — generated using IPLists.

-Lists are updated using the script:
-update-haproxy-lists.sh — downloads and refreshes both the whitelist and blacklist.
+Lists are updated using the script - [`update-haproxy-lists.sh`](https://github.com/AleksandrMikoshi/Other/blob/main/HAProxy/Files/update-haproxy-lists.sh) — downloads and refreshes both the whitelist and blacklist.

 ---
 ## 🏗️ HAProxy Architecture in Front of VPN